- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Keep warm, and change position often.

-- If you are bed-bound, use a bed cradle to protect the legs and feet from the weight of the bed clothes.
-A bed cradle is a support at the end of the bed that holds the sheets and blanket up off the legs and feet.
+- If you are bed-bound, use a bed cradle to protect the legs and feet from the weight of the blankets.
+A bed cradle is a support at the end of the bed that holds the sheets and blankets up off the legs and feet.

 - Exercise your legs in bed by bending and straightening them 10 times twice a day or as many times as you can.
 A family member can move your legs for you if you can’t.

-- Tell your doctor or nurse about the cramps.
+- Tell your cancer team about the cramps.
 They may be able to give you medicine to help prevent or reduce them.

-- Apply heat to legs when they cramp, if it’s OK with your doctor.
-Talk to your doctor or nurse about what kind of heat to use and how long you should use it.
+- Apply heat to legs when they cramp, if it’s OK with your cancer team.
+Ask about what kind of heat to use and how long you should use it.

-- Massage the leg, if it’s OK with your doctor.
+- Massage the leg, if it’s OK with your cancer team.

 - When you have a cramp, contract the opposite muscle group.
 Sit up or stand up to stretch the tight muscle as much as you can without hurting it.
 For example, for a calf muscle cramp, try pointing the toes upward toward the knees, or walk around.

-- Follow your doctor’s instructions for correcting dehydration, or imbalances in calcium, potassium, or phosphorus.
+- Follow your cancer team’s instructions for correcting dehydration, or imbalances in calcium, potassium, or phosphorus.

 What caregivers can do